Enaium/practice-ZenSquare/README.md

 **This project is still under development and is not yet complete**

-This is an open source project based on the AGPLv3 protocol.
+This is an open source project based on the AGPLv3 license.
 This project is mainly to use SpringBoot+Vue to replicate a forum system similar to [XenForo](https://xenforo.com/solutions/)

 ## Usage of stack